anakinakova/toy_robot_2016/README.md

 A simulation of a toy robot moving on a square tabletop of dimensions 5 units x 5 units.

 * There are no obstructions on the table surface.
-* The robot is free to roam around the surface of the table
+* The robot is free to roam around the surface of the table.
 * The robot is prevented from falling to destruction. _(Any movement that would result in the robot falling from the table is prevented, however further valid movement commands are still allowed.)_
 * The first command the robot will respond to is a valid PLACE command.